thanwinnikki/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Shows a message explaining how to access the user guide.
+Shows a message explaining how to access the command summary on this user guide.

 ![help message](images/user-guide/helpMessage.png)